 Maryland Public Charter Schools

 Maryland charter schools are public schools operated by independent nonprofit organizations.
-The charter is awarded by the local board of education, and grants the school more operational autonomy than non-charter (traditional) public schools.
+The charter is awarded by the local board of education and grants the school more operational autonomy than non-charter (traditional) public schools.
 Public charter schools are tuition-free and open to all students.
-The Maryland State Department of Education provides support and guidance to LEAs engaged in authorizing public charter schools, and to charter school operators.
+The Maryland State Department of Education provides support and guidance to LEAs engaged in authorizing public charter schools and charter school operators.

 Local Education Agency Charter School Liaisons